pddlive/academia-hugo/content/privacy.md

 Last updated: 2024

-Welcome to [Your Name/Website Name] ("we," "our," or "us").
-This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you visit our website [Your Website URL].
+Welcome, to the site, ("we," "our," or "us").
+This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you visit our website erindowlerlcsw.com.

 1. Information We Collect